 The important part is that the team, as they say, has gone from concept to product in just six months, from idea to execution.
 Good ideas are everywhere, but generally, there is a lack of execution, a tendency to leave things unfinished.
 One of the most difficult parts of any personal project is to move ideas forward to something ready to ship.
 Without mandatory deadlines, and when you are your own boss, it is really easy to get stuck for any given reason.
 As Seth Godin calls it, this is the Fear of Shipping:

 Every time you raise your hand, send an email, launch a product or make a suggestion, you're exposing yourself to criticism.
 Not just criticism, but the negative consequences that come with wasting money, annoying someone in power, or making a fool of yourself.

 — Seth Godin

 Some people will love the product.
-Some people will criticise it.
-But the importance relies in the commitment to an idea, developing it and shipping it.
+Some people will criticize it.
+But the importance relies on the commitment to an idea, developing it, and shipping it.